Note: To read download a PDF of a

 Adobe Acrobat Reader must

 be installed on your computer.
 DHR also can provide a hardcopy of

-any of the documents below that are in PDF format.
-Please use the Publications
+any of the documents below that are in a PDF format.
+Please follow

 Code of Virginia.
 The Virginia General Assembly provides the Code of Virginia online.
 There are a number of sections of the Code that deal with preservation laws.
 Search the Code here.

 DHR Official Survey Manual (PDF).
 Revised in 2011, the Survey Manual is officially known as the Guidelines for Conducting Historic Resources Survey in Virginia.

 DHR Work Plan Summary, October 2016 to September 2017: This annual document dovetails with DHR's Comprehensive Historic Preservation Plan (below).

 Indians of Virginia (2nd Edition) (1992, 2006) by

 Keith Egloff and Deborah Woodward.
 Incorporating recent events in

 the Native American community as well as additional information